mediamonks/symfony-sonata-media-bundle/Resources/doc/1-setting_up_the_bundle.rst

 .. code-block:: php

-    // src/AppBundle/Entity/Media.php
+    namespace AppBundle\Entity;

     use Doctrine\ORM\Mapping as ORM;
-    use MediaMonks\SonataMediaBundle\Model\AbstractMedia;
+    use MediaMonks\SonataMediaBundle\Entity\Media as BaseMedia;

     /**
      * @ORM\Entity(repositoryClass="MediaMonks\SonataMediaBundle\Repository\MediaRepository")
-     * @ORM\Table(name="media")
+     * @ORM\Table
      */
+    class Media extends BaseMedia
+    {
+    }

-Feel free to add your own custom properties or extensions to it.
+Feel free to add your own custom properties or extensions to it or to put this entity in a different bundle (just make sure you update the namespace accordingly).